Nitish145/codefundo2k19/README.md

 ## Our Solution

 We aim at identifying the best suited probable points for setting up a secure electronic voting system.
-Our model would be secure enough so that no one should be able to know whom the voter voted for.
-The voter would be kept anonymous.
-Also, Smart contracts would be there for keeping voting data confidential.
+Our model would be secure enough so that no one would be able to know whom the voter voted for.
+Also, Smart contracts can be deployed for keeping voting data confidential.

 The following would be the integral parts of our e-voting system: